Updated: March, 2023

 So let’s get started.

-The Frappuccino and frappe differences vary depending on the exact type of the former, and how the latter is served at the place you order it from.
+The Frappuccino and frappe differences vary depending on the exact type of the former, and how the latter is interpreted and served at the place you order it.

 Nevertheless there are some basic dissimilarities that you can use as a starting point.